Meenakshi2004/senior-design/README.md

 ## Dataset

-This project uses the *“A dataset of EEG recordings from: Alzheimer’s disease, Frontotemporal dementia and Healthy subjects”* dataset from Kaggle/OpenNeuro.
+This project uses the * <a href= "https://openneuro.org/datasets/ds004504/versions/1.0.7/metadata"> “A dataset of EEG recordings from: Alzheimer’s disease, Frontotemporal dementia and Healthy subjects” </a>* dataset from Kaggle/OpenNeuro.
 The dataset contains resting-state EEG recordings collected under eyes-closed conditions from subjects diagnosed with Alzheimer’s Disease (AD), Frontotemporal Dementia (FTD), and Healthy Controls (HC).

 For this project, we specifically focused on distinguishing: